 Although melanoma is the least common form of skin cancer, this disease can be extremely dangerous if steps are not taken to treat it.
-If your elderly loved one has been diagnosed with melanoma, here is some information on 4 treatment options, brought to you by the Roseville caregivers at Home Care Assistance.
+If your elderly loved one has been diagnosed with melanoma, here is some information on 4 treatment options, brought to you by the Roseville Home Care Assistance.

 If melanoma reaches the lymph nodes, it will need to be surgically removed to keep it from spreading throughout the rest of the body.
 The width of the noncancerous skin that has to be removed through a surgical excision will depend on the depth of the melanoma.
 After surgical treatment, your loved one may need to get a skin graft, depending on where the excision is located.

 A common way to treat seniors with melanoma is through chemotherapy.
 The medication used with this method targets the cancer cells and destroys them.
 Even if the chemotherapy is not able to stop the cancer cells completely, it can still help slow down the growth of the cells.
 Chemotherapy presents various challenges for seniors, but with the right resources and information, you can help your loved one handle these issues.

 3. Targeted Radiation

 This type of treatment is safe and often effective for seniors living with melanoma.
 Seniors are sometimes not healthy enough to receive other types of treatment, which makes targeted radiation therapy a popular choice.
 Those who receive this treatment for skin cancer typically have minimal side effects, and it also increases the odds of living a better quality of life.